-Alan Gibson is a builder and a partner in G O Logic LLC of Belfast, Maine, where he is chiefly responsible for construction operations.
-Since 2009 he has managed construction of three certified passive buildings and a 36-unit cohousing community built to near-passive standards.
+Alan Gibson is a builder and partner in G O Logic LLC of Belfast, Maine, where he is chiefly responsible for construction operations.
+Since 2009 he has managed construction of three certified passive buildings and a 36-unit cohousing community built to near-passive standards, among other projects.
 The GO Home, completed in 2010, was the first certified passive house in Maine and recipient of the US Green Building Council’s Residential Project of the Year award in 2011.
 Terrahaus, the country’s first passive house-certified dormitory, received the Evergreen Award from Eco-Structure magazine in 2012.
-Alan has been a business owner since 1992, and speaks widely on passive design and construction.
+Alan holds a BA from Brown University and is a Certified Passive House Builder and Certified Passive House Designer.
+He has been a business owner since 1992 and speaks widely on passive design and construction.

 California-Pacific Regional Rep, Certified Passive House Consultant (CPHC®)

-Alexis Karolides, AIA, CPHC, LEED AP is Point Energy Innovations’ Sustainability Practice Leader, focusing on life-enhancing, healthful design, “next level” energy and resource efficiency and clean energy.
-During the 15 years prior, as leader of Rocky Mountain Institute’s Green Development Services, she worked with building owners, developers, and corporations to dramatically reduce energy and resource use in new and existing facilities.
+Alexis Karolides, AIA, CPHC, LEED AP is Point Energy Innovations’ Sustainability Practice Leader, focusing on lon “next level” energy and resource efficiency, clean energy, and sustainability.
+As the former leader of Rocky Mountain Institute’s Green Development Services, she worked with building owners, developers, and corporations to dramatically reduce energy and resource use in new and existing facilities.
 She also led RMI’s research in biologically inspired design, developing, with the Biomimicry Guild, a prototype for the portal that links human design challenges to solutions found in nature, now found at AskNature.org.

-Ms. Karolides’ recent projects at Point Energy have included the PG&E Zero Net Energy Schools project, a zero net energy headquarters building for a foundation in Silicon Valley, a zero net energy feasibility study for a 750,000 sf new Silicon Valley office campus, a low-energy retrofit design for the Presidio Visitors’ Center, and a net zero prototype construction trailer for the Westly Group.
-Her past clients have included the cities of Las Vegas and Madison, EDS (now Hewlett Packard), H-E-B grocery stores, Kaiser Permanente and Denver Housing Authority.
+Ms. Karolides’ recent projects at Point Energy include the PG&E Zero Net Energy Schools project, a zero net energy headquarters building for a foundation in Silicon Valley, a zero net energy feasibility study for a 750,000 sf new Silicon Valley office campus, a low-energy retrofit design for the Presidio Visitors’ Center, and a net zero prototype construction trailer for the Westly Group.
+Her past clients include the cities of Las Vegas and Madison, EDS (now Hewlett Packard), H-E-B grocery stores, Kaiser Permanente and Denver Housing Authority.